 Inpatient rehab may last anywhere from 28 to 90 days depending on the severity of the addiction and detox needs.

 Everybody in rehab is evaluated for their treatment needs.
 This helps addiction specialists determine how steroids have impacted the user’s behavior and hormonal balance.
 The first step is to help the user detox safely.
 A medically assisted detox can ease steroid withdrawal symptoms and prevent complications.
-During detox, doctors help the body readjust to life without steroids.
+During detox, medical professionals help the client physically stabilize while the drug is being eliminated from the body.
 Sometimes this involves a tapering down approach where users gradually reduce their steroid dose before completely quitting.

 Doctor’s may also prescribe medications during detox, including:

 A physician or endocrinologist (a doctor who specializes in hormone treatment) can prescribe medications to help balance testosterone levels.